-As your dentist in Vancouver, Washington, Dr. Lance Heppler wants all of his patients to know that you can’t enjoy quality overall health without also enjoying quality oral health.
+As your dentist in Vancouver, Washington, Dr. Reza Saffari wants all of his patients to know that you can’t enjoy quality overall health without also enjoying quality oral health.
 Just as a cut on your finger can allow bacteria to enter the blood stream, infections caused by gum disease can also spread throughout the body.

 The mouth acts as the gateway to your stomach and other parts of the body.
 In recent years, researchers have been learning more about the connection between chronic health conditions such as diabetes and an individual’s oral health.